Enterprise (slave ship): Background

-Both the United States and Great Britain had banned the international slave trade since 1807, and both operated sailing patrols off Africa (Britain's West Africa Squadron) and in the Caribbean to intercept illegal vessels and suppress the trade.
+Both the United States and Great Britain had banned the international slave trade since 1807, and both operated sailing patrols off Africa (UK West Africa Squadron and US Africa Squadron) and in the Caribbean to intercept illegal vessels and suppress the trade.
 The United States in its legislation preserved the right to operate ships for its domestic coastwise slave trade among various markets along the East and Gulf coasts, which became increasingly important as the Deep South rapidly developed cotton cultivation.
 With labor demand at a height, in the antebellum years, nearly a million enslaved African Americans were moved to the Deep South in a forced migration, two-thirds through the domestic slave trade.
 New Orleans had the largest slave market and its port was important for the slave trade and related businesses.

 In 1818, the Home Office in London had ruled that "any slave brought to the Bahamas from outside the British West Indies would be manumitted."
-This interpretation led to British colonial officials' freeing a total of nearly 450 slaves owned by U.S. nationals from 1830 to 1842, in incidents in which American merchant ships were wrecked in the Bahamas or put into colonial ports for other reasons.
+This interpretation led to British colonial officials freeing a total of nearly 450 slaves owned by U.S. nationals from 1830 to 1842, in incidents in which American merchant ships were wrecked in the Bahamas or put into colonial ports for other reasons.
 The American slave ship Comet was wrecked in 1830 off Abaco Island, as was the Encomium in February 1834.
 Customs officials seized the cargoes of slaves when brought into Nassau by wreckers, and colonial officials freed them: 164 slaves from the Comet and 45 from the Encomium.
 Britain paid an indemnity to the US in those two cases, but only in 1855 under the Treaty of Claims of 1853.
 Additional slaves were liberated from American ships during the intervening years.

 Great Britain abolished slavery effective in August 1834 in the British Isles, most of its colonies and their waters.
 Since the emancipation, Britain had advised "foreign nations that any slavers found in Bermuda [and the Bahamas] waters would be subject to arrest and seizure.
 Their cargoes were liable to forfeiture" without compensation.